314dev/PI/docs/source/extensions/loops.rst

                 ...

-Each of these :code:`for`-loops represents a class implementing the :class:`~pytorch_lightning.loops.base.Loop` interface.
+Each of these :code:`for`-loops represents a class implementing the :class:`~pi_ml.loops.base.Loop` interface.

 .. list-table:: Trainer entry points and associated loops